marianobarrios/dregex/README.md

 Most mainstream engines work with flavors of regular expressions based on the one that appeared Perl 5 in 1994.
 Those flavors include a wide range of features, which make state-machine based implementation impossible.
 As they rely on recursive backtracking, these engines can also have exponential matching time.

 On the other hand, there is a mathematical definition of regular expressions, as they were invented by Stephen Kleene in 1956.
-In the most minimalistic version these expresions consist of just literal characters, alternation ("|") and repetition ("*").
+In the most minimalistic version these expressions consist of just literal characters, alternation ("|") and repetition ("*").
 They can be matched again arbitrary text of length n in O(n), using a Definite Finite Automaton (DFA).
 Using DFA also allows to do set operations; i.e., union, intersection and difference.

 There are some features of Perl regular expressions that are impossible to express in a DFA, most notable backreferences (i.e., forcing to match the same text more than once).
-Nevertheless, backreferences are seldom used in practice and it is possible to select a practical subset of the Perl flavor substantially bigger than their mathematical counterpart (or the POSIX's regex) yet expresable using standard DFA.
+Nevertheless, backreferences are seldom used in practice and it is possible to select a practical subset of the Perl flavor substantially bigger than their mathematical counterpart (or the POSIX's regex) yet expressible using standard DFA.

 Dregex is an attempt to implement such a subset and make a fast implementation for the Java Virtual Machine.